 GPU support: Full length cards supported | Connectivity: Thunderbolt 3 | Power Supply: 500W | Weight: 17.2 pounds

 The OMEN Accelerator resembles HP’s lineup of OMEN gaming PCs.
 The design makes it look like a mini version of their desktop towers, just like a compact Micro-ATX case.
 It’s certainly unique among other eGPUs.
-There are also plenty of ports on the back including USB 3.0 ports, ethernet port, a secure lock port and of course Thunderbolt 3.
-It houses any full-size graphics card no problem.
+There are also plenty of ports on the back including USB 3.0 ports, an ethernet port, a secure lock port, and of course Thunderbolt 3.
+It houses any full-size graphics card with no problem.

 All in all, this is a great option for taking your gaming experience to the next level.
 However, the huge size and power draw might be dealbreakers for some people and don’t quite allow the OMEN Accelerator to be ranked among the best feature rich eGPU solutions for every buyer.